 Current Liabilities – Can be sought from the liability side of a company’s balance sheet

 Current Assets/Current Liabilities will show the relationship between a company’s current assets and current liabilities.
-This ratio will help us find out the value of current assets company holds for every unit of current liability.
+This ratio will help us find out the value of current assets the company holds for every unit of current liability.
 Accounting ratios are used to do a trend, cross-sectional & various other analysis to ascertain how the company is doing.

 Types of Ratios